St. Andrew's School, Bloemfontein: Chapel

 The foundation stone of the structure was laid in 1955, and the chapel was consecrated in 1956.

 The chapel is designed in the traditional cathedral fashion and comprises a large nave, with a pipe organ and choir stalls at the rear (west end), transepts including the vestry on one side, the lay chapel on the other, and the sanctuary, which is raised, (and takes the form of a quarter sphere) and houses the altar.
 Communion is taken at the top step of the sanctuary.

 Each school day commences with a short service of prayer in the chapel, and traditional Anglican services are conducted on Sundays.

 The chapel observes the rites and festivals of the Anglican church.

-The current school chaplain is Rev Ashe Steenbok.
+The current school chaplain is Father Ashe Steenbok.

 The accomplished school choir plays an important part in the activities of the chapel.
 The Mistress of Choristers is Mrs Adri Maryke van Heerden.